Documentation

 .named("Preferred assignment");

-Generated Collection Accessors
+Generated Collection Sources

 For every collection field on a #[planning_solution], SolverForge generates a method with the same name as the field: